JulieMontoya/Random_Beeb_Stuff/experimental_language/differences.md

 # DIFFERENCES FROM BBC BASIC

+The syntax is intended to be compatible with a broad subset of BBC BASIC, so BBC BASIC should be able to interpret source programs directly.

 ## GENERAL

-All mathematical operations are done in 16-bit integer mode.
+All mathematical operations are done in 16-bit signed integer mode.
 No error is generated if a value goes out of range.
 The built-in multiplication / division engine is actually capable of giving a 32-bit product and accepting a 32-bit dividend; so it is possible, with due care, to multiply two numbers giving an out-of-range product and immediately divide this by something that will bring it into range.

 ## THE !
 OPERATOR